 The funding will be paid in advance to the grantee once the deliverables, timeframes and milestones have been agreed and the Funding Agreement signed.

-Yes.
-Requests for feedback must be made by the original applicant, by email DisasterResilienceGrants@dfes.wa.gov.au
+Yes, requests for feedback can be made by the original applicant, by email DisasterResilienceGrants@dfes.wa.gov.au

 There are two types of reporting required for AWARE.